International Business (MLitt) 2021 entry

 The modules in this programme have varying methods of delivery and assessment.
 Typically, each module consists of three to five contact hours per week including lectures, seminars and tutorials.
 Assessment is either entirely by coursework or through a combination of coursework (50%) and a two-hour end-of-semester examination (50%).

-- Contemporary Global Issues in Management: how various global trends impact upon economies, organisations and the practice of management.
+- Contemporary Global Issues in Management: focuses on how various global trends impact upon economies, organisations and the practice of management, business and marketing within the context of responsible enterprise.

 - Global Business Strategy: develops a wide-ranging, critical understanding of the strategic issues involved within global organisations and the increasingly complex operating environment in which they are situated.
 This module draws on elements of the international political economy, financial aspects and strategic planning in the context of the international business environment.